Shipping Container Moving Cost in 2026

 Container Moving Cost = Container Rental + Loading/Unloading + Transport + Delivery + Insurance

 Shipping containers — the same steel boxes used for global freight — are increasingly popular for household moves.
-They offer secure, weatherproof transport at lower costs than traditional movers, with the flexibility to ship by truck, rail, or ocean.
-Our shipping container moving cost calculator helps you estimate the total expense of a containerized move, whether you're relocating across the country or overseas.
+They offer secure, weatherproof transport at lower cost than traditional movers, with the flexibility to ship by truck, rail, or ocean.
+Our shipping container moving cost calculator helps you estimate the total expense of a containerized move in 2026, whether you're relocating across the country or overseas.

+For a typical domestic move, a 20-ft container runs $1,500–$5,000 and a 40-ft container $2,500–$10,000, with the bill driven mostly by distance (roughly $1.00–$4.00 per mile) and seasonal demand.
 Unlike PODS-style portable containers, freight shipping containers are larger (20-ft and 40-ft standard sizes), more durable, and can be loaded at ground level or via dock.
-They're particularly cost-effective for large households and international moves.
+They're particularly cost-effective for large households and international moves, where they routinely beat full-service movers by 15–30%.

 Shipping Container Moving Cost Calculator